AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin/README.md

 that's it.

 ## First time running the plugin (remote Automatic1111):
-__The remote webui must have api access enabled for this to work.
+__The remote webui must also have `--api` set in `COMMANDLINE_ARGS`.
 You can check if api access is enabled by appending "/docs#" to the end of the url.
-If the documentation for the api appears then api access is enabled.__
+If the documentation includes `/sdapi/v1/samplers` then api access is enabled.__

 1) download the plugin:
 ```